bbo-git/case-Egeniq-Jairo/README.md

 I managed to finish the case in roughly 3 hours.
 The code isn't thoroughly tested due to time constraints.
+I didnt use git in a meaningfull way.
 I didn't have the time to animate anything.
 There is no loading animation.
 Although I was intending to use MVC, there is a viewmodel class.